Riley RM

-The Riley RM Series is an executive car which was produced by Riley from 1945 until 1955.
-It was the last model developed independently by Riley prior to the 1952 merger of Riley's still new owner Nuffield, with Austin to form BMC.
-The RM series was originally produced in Coventry, but in 1949 production moved to the MG works at Abingdon.
-The RM models were marketed as the Riley 1½ Litre and the Riley 2½ Litre.
+The Riley RM is a series of executive cars and compact executive cars that were made by Riley Motors from 1945 until 1955.
+They were the last models developed independently by Riley before its parent company, Nuffield, merged with Austin to form BMC.
+The RM series was produced in Coventry until 1949, when production moved to the MG works at Abingdon.
+Until 1952, models were marketed as the Riley 1½ Litre and the Riley 2½ Litre. the term RM has been used retrospectively to encompass models produced before 1952.

 There were four types of RM vehicles produced.
 All used Riley engines with four cylinders in-line, hemispherical combustion chambers and twin camshafts mounted high at the sides of the cylinder block.

 The RMA was a large saloon, and was replaced by the RME.
-Both used a 1.5 L (1496 cc) 12 hp (RAC Rating), developed before WWII.
+Both used a 1.5 L (1,496 cc) 12 hp (RAC Rating), developed before WWII.

-The RMB was a longer car: it was replaced by the RMF.
+The RMB was a longer car, and it was replaced by the RMF.
 Both cars used a larger engine, new in 1937, a 2.5 L 16 hp (RAC Rating) "Big Four".

-The RMC and RMD were limited-production cars, an open 2 or 3-seater Roadster and a 4-seater Drophead.
+The RMC and RMD were limited-production cars, an open 2 or 3-seater Roadster and a 4-seater drophead.

-The Riley Pathfinder was the RMH and the last saloon to have the Riley Big Four engine.
+The Riley Pathfinder was the RMH, and was the last saloon to be built with the Riley Big Four engine.

 Kestrel

-The RM was inspired by Riley Motors' successful and stylish pre-war 1.5 and 2.5 Litre Kestrel Saloons but the new cars featured a new chassis.
-The new chassis with its Riley "torsionic" independent front-wheel suspension incorporated the experience of the wartime years.
+The RM was inspired by Riley Motors' successful and stylish pre-war 1.5 and 2.5 Litre Kestrel saloons, but with a new chassis, which with its Riley "torsionic" independent front-wheel suspension incorporated the experience of the wartime years.

-The RM series was new because the patterns of dies for the old models were destroyed in the air raids on Coventry.
+The RM series was a new design, because air raids on Coventry destroyed the patterns of dies for the pre-war models.